A description of the assembly map for the Baum-Connes conjecture with coefficients: The analytic assembly map

-Where the right vertical arrow is the analytic assembly map and the left vertical arrow is the induced in homotopy groups of the map defined above. \end{teor} \begin{remark} The map $\overline{\mu}_0^G$ can be described as the map sending a configuration to the reduced crossed product of the norm closure of the direct sum of the orbits of the labels. \end{remark} It is clear that $\overline{\mu}_i^G$ commutes with the periodicity map $\beta$, then applying Theorem \ref{bcconf} and Prop. \ref{recover} we have that the analytic assembly map $\mu_i^G$ can be recovered in the following way. \begin{teor} Let $X$ be a proper, co-compact $G$-CW-complex, there is a commutative diagram where the horizontal arrows are isomorphism
+It is clear that $\overline{\mu}_i^G$ commutes with the periodicity map $\beta$, then applying Prop. \ref{recover} we have that the analytic assembly map $\mu_i^G$ can be recovered in the following way. \begin{teor} Let $X$ be a proper, co-compact $G$-CW-complex, there is a commutative diagram where the horizontal arrows are isomorphism

 \end{teor} Finally we can define an assembly map equivalent to the analytic assembly map as follows. \begin{teor} Let $G$ be a discrete group, and let $B$ be a separable $G$-C*-algebra, there is a commutative diagram